Wolf: Human hunting of wolves

 Theodore Roosevelt said wolves are difficult to hunt because of their elusiveness, sharp senses, high endurance, and ability to quickly incapacitate and kill hunting dogs.
 Historic methods included killing of spring-born litters in their dens, coursing with dogs (usually combinations of sighthounds, Bloodhounds and Fox Terriers), poisoning with strychnine, and trapping.

 A popular method of wolf hunting in Russia involves trapping a pack within a small area by encircling it with fladry poles carrying a human scent.
 This method relies heavily on the wolf's fear of human scents, though it can lose its effectiveness when wolves become accustomed to the odor.
 Some hunters can lure wolves by imitating their calls.
 In Kazakhstan and Mongolia, wolves are traditionally hunted using eagles and large falcons, though this practice is declining, as experienced falconers are becoming few in number.
 Shooting wolves from aircraft is highly effective, due to increased visibility and direct lines of fire.
 Several types of dog, including the Borzoi and Kyrgyz Tajgan, have been specifically bred for wolf hunting.

 Wolves as pets and working animals

-Wolves and wolf-dog hybrids are sometimes kept as exotic pets, wolves do not show the same tractability as dogs in living alongside humans, being generally less responsive to human commands and more likely to act aggressively.
+While wolves and wolf-dog hybrids are sometimes kept as exotic pets, wolves do not show the same tractability as dogs in living alongside humans, being generally less responsive to human commands and more likely to act aggressively.
 Humans are more likely to be fatally mauled by a pet wolf or wolf-dog hybrid than by a dog.